Bereavement and Mourning

 The Funeral Service

-The Rabbi officiates and leads the mourners in prayer, selection from the Psalms and the chanting of the traditional memorial prayer, El Malei Rachamim.
-The Rabbi and a few individuals selected by the family may offer a eulogy to the deceased.
+The clergyperson officiates and leads the mourners in prayer, selection from the Psalms and the chanting of the traditional memorial prayer, El Malei Rachamim.
+The clergyperson and/or individuals selected by the family may offer a eulogy to the deceased.
 Sharing fond memories at this moment serves to ease the pain and keep in mind the legacy of the deceased.

 Dress for the funeral should befit the solemnity of the occasion.
 In waiting for the Service to commence, one should conduct oneself with respect for the deceased and the family.
 One should refrain from socializing and loud conversation.

 Flowers at the funeral and gravesite are not in accord with Jewish Tradition and practice.
-Instead, Judaism encourages tzedakah, contributions to charitable causes in memory of the deceased.
-The family should provide to the Rabbi a list of preferred charities that the Rabbi may announce during the Service.
+Instead, Judaism encourages tzedakah, contributions to charitable causes, in memory of the deceased.
+The family should provide the funeral leader with a list of preferred charities that may be announced during the Service.

 “For dust you are and unto dust shall you return.”
 (Genesis 3:19)